-Galileo Galilei, the Father of Modern Science, is charged with heresy and sentenced to life-long house arrest for the Copernican view that the Earth is not the centre of the universe but moves around the sun
+1633, June: Galileo Galilei, the Father of Modern Science, is charged with heresy and sentenced to life-long house arrest for the Copernican view that the Earth is not the centre of the universe but moves around the sun.

 1961, April 12: The Soviet Union launches the first manned space vehicle, Vostok 1, which completes a single orbit of the Earth.
 Cosmonaut Yuri Gagarin, the first human to travel in space, utters the soon to be world famous words, “The Earth is Blue.”

-1961, May 5: The US launches a Mercury spacecraft carrying astronaut Alan Shepard.
-Defeated by the Russians in the space race by only three weeks, President Kennedy gives a spirited speech before Congress where he dedicates the resources of this nation “... to achieving the goal before the decade is out, of putting a man on the moon and returning him safely to earth!’
+1961, May 5: The US launches a Mercury spacecraft, carrying astronaut Alan Shepard.
+Defeated by the Russians in the space race by only three weeks, President Kennedy gives a spirited speech before Congress where he dedicates the resources of this nation “... to achieving the goal before the decade is out, of putting a man on the moon and returning him safely to Earth!’
 This will take billions of dollars and the invention of a new space rocket

 1969, July 20: The Apollo 11 crew makes the first human landing on the moon in the Sea of Tranquility.
 Spacecraft commander Neil Armstrong and astronaut Buzz Aldrin spend two hours on the lunar surface setting up observation equipment and collecting rock samples.
 The American flag is deployed and a plaque is unveiled with the inscription: ‘Here Men From Planet Earth First Set Foot Upon the Moon.
 July 1969 A.D.
 We Came in Peace for All Mankind’